jeremymuller/Sha-Bang-Modules/README.md

 ##### KNOBS:
 - `LEN` length of the sequence.
 - `PATT` selects from preset patterns.
 - `SPREAD` determines the pitch spread of the `V/OCT` output.
   - Center will always be the same pitch.
   - Right of center: 0% to 100% in sliders correspond to low to high pitches.
   - Left of center: 0% to 100% in sliders correspond to high to low pitches (inverted).
+- Two knobs control the root note and the scale.
+The Messiaen modes are based on the wonderful French composer, Olivier Messiaen and his [modes of limited transposition](https://en.wikipedia.org/wiki/Mode_of_limited_transposition) found in his book *The Technique of My Musical Language*.
+- Chords like MM7, Mm7, mm7, etc. are based on [seventh chords](https://en.wikipedia.org/wiki/Seventh_chord).
 ##### BUTTONS:
 - `RND` randomizes all probabilities.
 - `INV` inverts all probabilities.
 - `DIM` cuts the current pattern in half and repeats.
 Keep clicking this button to continue to diminish the pattern.
 ##### OUTPUTS:
 - `GATE` outputs a pulse based on the probability of the current sequence position. (i.e. a slider at 50% will only trigger a pulse half of the time)
 - `V/OCT` outputs pitch based on the slider position and `SPREAD` knob, regardless of probability of the event.
 - `GATES` outputs correspond to each position in the sequence.

 ---